Important Note: Unless

 the web for suggestions.

-you plan to undertake this conversion, the first thing you need to
+you plan to undertake this conversion, the first thing is determining

 disassemble the radio to the point of removing the front panel.